25 Interesting Facts about Israel

 Interesting facts about Israel

-1. Israel is a country in the Middle East and Asia bordering Egypt, Jordan, Lebanon, Syria and the Palestinian Territories.
+1. Israel is a country in the Middle East, a region of Western Asia, bordering Egypt, Jordan, Lebanon, Syria and the Palestinian Territories.

 2. Israel is the only state in the world with a majority Jewish population – around 74%.